sebanalysis/sebanalysis.github.io/_posts/2021-10-01-the-beginning.md

 I'm still not sure if I have 'the fundamentals', but as I have been learning, I have documented in real-time the errors and snags I have faced.
 I have created a bottom-up walk-through of reaching the fundamentals.
 This is not so much a comprehensive database as a story.
 I have highlighted when something is for all intents and purposes, essential for you to remember.

-Therefore I have sorted every piece of syntax into two categories.
+Therefore, I advise to subconsciously sort every piece of syntax into two categories.
 Some is of course specific to my case of a focus on data and scientific computing.
-But I think, we desperately need a granular prescription of facts to learn, rather than an endless of information.
+But I think, we desperately need a granular prescription of facts to learn, rather than an endless stream of information.
 Anyway, anything outside of these is two cases not really fundamentals at all:

-- __REMEMBER VERBATIM__
+- __REMEMBER VERBATIM__: `\r\n` vs `\n`, key bash commands, Conda, pip and poetry commands, key environment variables, markup (HTML, Markdown) and CSS syntax.
-- __FOR_REFERENCE__
+- __FOR REFERENCE__: learn how to look things up quickly and how to recover info from your mind palace on prompting.

 Most online resources do not convey the relative importance weight of the innumerable pieces of syntax you have to learn and more easily `ctrl-f`'ed for what you need.
-As we all know, training delivered by committee, without a human to add a personal flair is normally terrible, regardless of the form.
-That is why up-voted personal opinions on stack-overflow and reddit forums are such powerful tools.
+As we all know, training delivered by committee, without a human to add a personal flair, is normally terrible, regardless of the form.
+That is why up-voted personal opinions on stack-overflow and Reddit forums are such powerful tools.

 The key problems with most resources are: